benber86/verifereum_ef_grant/README.md

 *Describe your project in a few sentences (you'll have the chance to go into more detail in the long form).
 If it's already underway, provide links to any existing published work.*

 > Verifereum is a formal model of Ethereum implemented in higher-order logic (HOL4).
 The project aims to enable the verification of applications and tools within the Ethereum ecosystem, from smart contracts to compilers.
 Verifereum does not target any specific set of smart contracts or programming languages but is meant to be a general framework for formal verification in the Ethereum space.
-One of the first projects built on Verifereum will be a verification of the Vyper compiler as its clean design and semantics make it a prime candidate for formal modeling.
+One of the first projects built on Verifereum will be a formal specification of the Vyper language as its clean design and semantics make it a prime candidate for formal modeling.

 ### Describe the current status of the project and progress achieved so far*